wenjing-gg/APPR/README.md

 ### Key takeaways:
 - **Stage III** is the main performance driver for structure completeness and boundary refinement.
 - **Stage I** provides the strongest warm-start for stable foreground localization.
-- **Full APPR** achieves the best overall accuracy and the smallest bilateral performance gap.
+- **Full APRNet** achieves the best overall accuracy and the smallest bilateral performance gap.

 <!--Key takeaways: